Home » Health Conditions » American Health Care

 New Breakthroughs in Antivirals Could be The Discovery of The Century

 Viruses enter our bodies every day and we have an arsenal of natural antivirals that kill them off.
 The problems occur when there is particularly new, hybrid, or resilient viruses that invade our systems and we don’t have any defense.
 These viruses can be anything from a bad flu to the devastating effects of HIV or Ebola.
-The new cutting edge medical is laying a foundation for completely different approaches in the war against the virus.
+The new cutting edge medical research is laying a foundation for completely different approaches in the war against the virus.
 However, there are a number of questions that remain open as to whether the antivirals will be the best move for the body as a whole.

 antiviral

 There is some rather fantastic research going on in the antiviral field.
-Viruses replicate faster than bacteria and their main line of attack is to take a cell from within and use the cells resources to reproduce.
+Viruses replicate faster than and their main line of attack is to take a cell from within and use the cells resources to reproduce.
 Vishwanath Lingappa, of Prosetta Antiviral has accomplished some unique experiments that are showing results that have been never before seen.
 In layman’s terms Lingappa has created a mixture of proteins, building blocks of DNA and lipids to add that actually harden the outer shell of the cell containing the virus, which keeps the virus from reproducing.

 There is actually a preprogrammed cell DNA response that is contained in every cell of every living thing.
 It’s called the suicide program.
 The cell uses molecules called interferons to send a message of destruction.
 Unfortunately, there are some viruses that have developed a way of diffusing the interferon as a survival tactic.
 A new drug by Prosetta actually creates an artificial interferon that is introduced to the virus-infected cell.
 The virus does not have a defense against the artificial interferon and the cell suicide is a success and stops the reproduction of the virus.